Introduction: Link to heading

 Other functionalities of this tool is record thr simulator with touches/bezels, compare designs and delete Derived Data with a click.

-Hands-on practice:
+Hands-on practice: Link to heading

 To check the distance between two views.
 We activated the blended colors layers and used the ruler of RocketSim.